MemeTao/webrtc-native-examples/README.md

 $ ls
 libwebrtc.a  main.cpp
 ```

-then using following cmds to build:
+using following cmds to build:
 ```shell
 $ g++ main.cpp libwebrtc.a  \
     -I ../../third_party/webrtc/  \